cornucopia-rs/cornucopia/README.md

 New migrations can be added using the command `cornucopia migration new`.
 Cornucopia will automatically manage migrations when it generates your Rust modules, but you can also use the command `cornucopia migration run` to run migrations on your production database too if you so desire.

 ### Queries
-Each `.sql` file in your query directory will be converted into a Rust module containing functions corresponding to these queries.
-These functions are fully typed so you know exactly what parameters it takes, and what it returns.
-Queries are augmented by [special comments](#meta-query-syntax) allowing you you quickly fine-tune them.
+Each `.sql` file in your queries directory will be converted into a Rust module containing functions corresponding to each query.
+These functions are fully typed, giving you insight into your SQL, and pretty strong guards against runtime errors.

 ### Generated modules
-Assuming you have the following migration
+Assume you have the following migration:
 ```sql
 CREATE TABLE Authors (
     Id SERIAL NOT NULL,